Today is the anniversary of my very first post in the Chinese menu project!

 Finally, if there's anything you'd like to ask me, anything at all, this is a good time!
 You can leave a comment, or email me if you prefer (email@example.com).
 Or if you'd just like to say hello, there is a handy tickybox below (should work for both Dreamwidth users and OpenID users).

-Open to: All, detailed results viewable to: All, participants: 25
+Open to: Registered Users, detailed results viewable to: All, participants: 25

 Footnote 0: There is actually a faint possibility that my frequent visits and requests for the Chinese menu despite not being Chinese had something to do with this, though I haven't asked.